KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 The two stages to building an LLM model:
 * Training: vacuum up the entire internet
-* Inference
+* Inference: a unique prompt triggers a GPU cluster to run, then returns generated tokens

+Key training tasks
+* Data prep: data has to be cleaned, deduplicated, offensive content removed
+* Getting data: just like in search, some sources are weighted more highly than others.
+* Tokenization: transforming words (or subwords) into numerical IDs.
+Will says there are approximately one quadrillion tokens.

 Will explained LLM internals in order to make a point "... the web itself has never been more important.
 These fancy models are useless without a way to connect them to paying users.
 How do they do that?
 With the web.
 But there’s a catch.
 Serving these models via inference is radically different than the database-driven paradigm we’re all used to with Django."

-Why Django is a poor choice to serve LLM models
+Why Django is a poor choice to serve LLM models:
 * Frontier-level models are terabytes size
 * We cannot optimize inference like a traditional web request served up by a database.
 We can only buy more GPU.